mtlynch/mtlynch.io/content/retrospectives/2022/04/index.md

 {{<img src="sales-per-unique-visitor.png" maxWidth="700px" hasBorder="true" caption="Sales Per Unique Visitor reached its highest-ever level in March 2022.">}}

-Revenue per unique visitor reached $10.49, its highest-ever.
+Revenue per unique visitor reached $10.49, its highest ever.
 To put that in context, my average revenue per visitor this time last year was about $4.
-This is great news, as my plan was to focus on increasing the conversion rate on my website ("bottom of funnel") before I focus on marketing.
+This is great news, as my plan was to focus on increasing the conversion rate on my website ("bottom of funnel") before focusing on marketing.
 The growth in this metric suggests my plan is working.
-I think improvements in the product, pricing, and the website have made people more likely to purchase.
+I think improvements in the product, pricing, and website have made people more likely to purchase.

 ## I have free time again!

 In February, I brainstormed how I could manage TinyPilot [with 20 hours per week](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week).
 I'm definitely not there yet, but I'm making progress.

 One of the largest demands on my time was technical support, which took me 8 hours per week.
 That was the hardest responsibility to delegate because the hiring process took hundreds of hours.
-Even after I found a qualified engineer, training was time-consuming because I have two years of institutional knowledge trapped in my head.
+Even after I found a qualified engineer, training was time-consuming because I had two years of institutional knowledge trapped in my head.

 I'm happy to say that we're now over the hump.
 Diego, TinyPilot's first support engineer, is now answering all questions in our [support forum](https://forum.tinypilotkvm.com/), so I'm averaging less than 8 hours a week on support.
 He also published his first tutorial, a guide to [setting up Tailscale on TinyPilot](https://tinypilotkvm.com/blog/tailscale).